srivastavaresearchgroup/EPick/Test/PhaseNet/phasenet_test.md

-The code can be accessed in [link to PhaseNet] (https://github.com/wayneweiqiang/PhaseNet)
+The code can be accessed in https://github.com/wayneweiqiang/PhaseNet